Lot 46 Cape Tribulation Rd

-Lot 46 Cape Tribulation Road is a 28 hectare property that was purchased by Rainforest Rescue in August 2010 and restored through great effort and commitment by hundreds of supporters and volunteers and staff.
-It’s a world class example of how effective restoration can recreate a natural ecosystem.
+Lot 46 Cape Tribulation Road is just under 28 hectares and it was purchased by Rainforest Rescue in August 2010 and restored through great effort and commitment by hundreds of supporters and volunteers and staff.
+It’s a world-class example of how effective restoration can recreate a natural ecosystem.

 Under the Qld Government’s Regional Mapping Scheme the property is located within biodiversity precinct 3B Coopers Creek, one of the three highest priority precincts in the Daintree Lowlands.
 The property exhibits Regional Ecosystem 7.3.10 which is described as being ‘complex mesophyll vine forest’ which is listed as ‘endangered’ under the Qld Vegetation Management Act 1999.

 Between 2010 and 2014, Rainforest Rescue restored the property through our Daintree Plant a Rainforest Project.
-Over 37,000 trees were planted and as weeds were removed, another 59,000 will naturally regenerate.
+Over 40,000 trees were planted and as weeds were removed, another 50,000 or so naturally regenerated.

 Our Restoration efforts have achieved significant conservation outcomes consistent with the objectives outlined in the Australian Government’s Biodiversity Conservation Strategy 2010 – 2030 along with other state and regional strategies.

-• documenting best practice in rainforest rehabilitation, restoration and revegetation techniques to be shared with community, government and industry
+- Documenting best practice in rainforest rehabilitation, restoration, and revegetation techniques to be shared with the community, government, and industry

 ‘This project provides one of the best global examples, of full property restoration in a critically important area with very high biodiversity values, that I have ever seen.
 It is a stand-out in terms of taking degraded land back toward rainforest, and through time will continue to accumulate structure, diversity, and habitat features that will contribute to local and regional conservation outcomes.’